JR-2E/CIS106-Jack-Toohey/README.md

 ## Assignment 3

 In this assignment, I learned about constants, variables, and data types.
 The codes that I make for machines uses mostly (if not completely) constants.
 There are variables in the programming of the machine itself, which I do not work with (on a CNC lathe, the machine adjusts the RPM depending on the current position of the tool to keep the cut speed constant).
 It is possible that I will work with this one day.
+(I tried to include stuff from multiple of the examples/activities into one instead of doing two codes.
+Let me know if this doesn't work for you, but I figured this would cover "two activities")